RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 ## Problem 1
 - Scenario: Documents
 - Assumptions:
-  - Some people want to steal secret documents stored in the law firm.
+  - Some people want to steal secret, forge, or destroy documents stored in the law firm.
   - An IT manager has all the rights to operate, move, and close the IT system.
+  - All the documents are stored in a database which is on a storage cluster which is physically safe.
+In other words, we have security guards to protect the cluster.
 - Assets:
   - Important documents about sensitive legal, financial, or political matters.
+We need to ensure:
+    1. Confidentiality.
+Some documents can only be visible be a particular group of people.
+    2. Integrity.
+No one but the owners of the documents could make changes.
+    3. Authenticity.
+Third parties are not able to forge the documents.
+    4. Availability.
+The IT system always keeps a copy of every document, unless the owner requires to delete it.

 - Threats:
   - People who want to steal their competitors' secret files.
+  - People who want to forge the documents.
+  - People who want to destroy the database.
   - Hackers who want to take files to make profits.
 - Countermeasures:
+  - Confidentiality and Integrity.

-  - Isolate the system in a warehouse without internet connections, which costs a substantial amount of money, as we need to build or rent the warehouse.
+  We can isolate the system in a warehouse without internet connections, which costs a substantial amount of money, as we need to build or rent the warehouse.
+In addition, we only give some staff the right to access the IT system.
 The solution is relatively safe because hackers cannot attack the system through a virus or malicious software unless they enter the warehouse and transfer files to their disks.
+But the solution is vulnerable when hackers steal the tokens from the staff and know where the warehouse locates.

+  - Authenticity.

+  We can assign each document a uniform code bar that can only be read by machines in the law firm company, which requires high cost but is quite effective.

+  - Availability.

-  - Distribute the system into several pieces and assign each part different passwords.
-The solution can be quickly implemented and has a little cost but does not completely protect the system.
-Hackers can hack into each system or derive to steal the documents.
+  To prevent the system from being destroyed, we distribute the system into several pieces and always keep a copy of each document.
+The solution can be quickly implemented and does not need high cost.
+However, it slows down the database access and updates time.
+For an access request, the system first locates which databases have the required data; for an update request, the copy of the document also needs to be updated.
-  - Only give some staff the right to access the IT system, which costs only a small change.
-But the solution is highly vulnerable as hackers can steal the tokens from the staff.

 ## Problem 2
 - Scenario: Grading